The Most Common Sleeping Positions & Their Meanings

 Regarding the best mattress for back sleepers, anything between medium to very firm is recommended depending on your body type and preference.

 Side sleeping as the most popular sleeping position also confers numerous benefits.
 Side sleeping is beneficial for those suffering from sleep apnoea and obstructive snoring.
 It may also benefit those suffering from gastroesophageal reflux disease (GERD).
-For late pregnant women, side sleeping may provide maternal and fetal health benefits, with minimal effect on the perception of sleep quality and objectively estimated sleep time.
+For late pregnant women, side sleeping may provide maternal and fetal health benefit, with minimal effect on the perception of sleep quality and objectively estimated sleep time.

-Regarding the best mattress for side sleepers, medium or soft mattresses are recommended but side sleepers should also consider that they have greater pressure points that should be considered.
+Regarding the best mattress for side sleepers, medium or soft mattresses are recommended, but side sleepers should also consider that they have greater pressure points that should be considered.

 Front sleeping or stomach sleeping is the least popular sleep position.
 However, evidence suggests that it is beneficial for those suffering from obstructive sleep apnoea.
 Despite this, however, you may find breathing while on your stomach more challenging.
 If you experience neck or back pain when in this position, this is because when you sleep on your stomach, your torso naturally sinks due to its weight causing your back to arch out of its natural alignment.
 Consider a different position if this occurs.